ittipol/CICD-GitOps-Observability/kubernetes/README.md

 ## Init containers
 Init containers run and complete their tasks before the main application container starts. init containers are not continuously running alongside the main containers

+## Headless Service
+A headless service in Kubernetes can be a useful tool for creating distributed applications.
+It allows you to directly access the individual pods in a service

 ## Watch for status changes
 ``` bash
 kubectl get [resource] [resources_name] -n [namespace] --watch